sheffer21/GPipe/README.md

 # GPipe
-Inter communication between GPU processes invoked from different CPU processes.
+Inter communication between GPU processes invoked from different CPU processes using the new low level NVIDIA API.

+# Definitions
+- Three element gpipe - a simple solution, for performance comparcence.
+The solution uses Linux named pipe to pass communication through the CPU
+- Naive solution - communication between GPU processec invoked from the same CPU process

 # API